b-dhillon/6protons/notes/to-do.md

 # To-do:

+  # Commit and Push

+  # Create new branch to re-factor createModelPosition

+  # Brainstorm prompt for LLM

   # Fix new bug -- model0 doesnt shrink when going forwards, after having gone backwards
     .
 I have a suspicion that the bug is caused by prevSection not updating until after camera finishes animating --> Doesnt make sense at first, because then wouldn't all of the backwards to forwards scaleOut's be messed up?